 The John Kelly Award

-The John Kelly Award grants one (1) one year scholarship of $2,500 to an incoming freshman from St. Joan of Arc School in Jackson Heights.
+Grants a one year scholarship to an incoming freshman from St. Joan of Arc School in Jackson Heights.
 Candidates are selected while considering feedback from the Principal of St. Joan of Arc School.

 The Jim Kinnier Scholarship